YaronWittenstein/Yaronwittenstein/content/post/reinventing-myself-2019/index.md

 In the last months of this year I've reached the first milestone of SVM - the runtime based on wasmer that spacemesh will execute in the future its Smart-Contracts.
 More on SVM can be read here TBD

+As a bonus, I've made some small contributions to wasmer which is an Open-Source project too.
 <br/>
 <br/>
 ### **Relearning to type**

 I've written about Relearning to type in this post.
-Besides the obvious productivity boost of using a more ergonomic keyboard-layout, there is the mental side of muscle memory re-wiring.
+Besides the obvious productivity boost of using a more ergonomic keyboard-layout, there is the mental side of muscle memory rewiring.
 Taking this challenge was not easy but very rewarding.
-I'd recommend anyone to try out sometime to try this or something else similar that will make them relearn a daily activity that are doing in an autopilot mode.
+I'd recommend anyone to try out sometime to try this or something else similar that will make them relearn a daily activity that he/she is doing in an autopilot mode.
 <br/>
 <br/>
 ### **Reading code**